ca. 82 minutes | Score

 ca. 1.5 minutes

-A fugue-like arrangement of the tune O dass ich tausend Zungen hätte (Dretzel), used with the hymn "By Grace I'm Saved" in the Lutheran Service Book.
+A fugue-like arrangement of the tune O dass ich tausend Zungen hätte/Dretzel (Oh, That I Had a Thousand Tongues), used with the hymn "By Grace I'm Saved" in the Lutheran Service Book.
 Written for the postlude of the 2023 Reformation Sunday services at Trinity Lutheran Church in Norman, Oklahoma.

 The most solemn and joyful celebration of the Christian calendar is the period from Maundy Thursday through Holy Saturday.
 Worship services on these days or evenings are traditionally considered to be parts of a single extended liturgical event called The Triduum (Latin for "Three Days").
 In the same manner, I wrote three voluntaries for organ that, together, form one single emotive arc through these Holy Days.